-When a real estate agent represents someone purchasing a home, the agent is paid a commission from the seller; usually 3% in the DC area.
-At Glass House, the agent will keep 1% of the sales price and rebate the remaining commission to the purchaser, usually about 2% of the sales price.
-Glass House agents have a minimum commission of $5,000.
+When a real estate agent represents someone purchasing a home, the agent is paid a commission from the seller; usually between 2.5 - 3% in the DC metro area.
+At Glass House, the agent will keep up to 1.5% of the sales price and rebate the remaining commission to the purchaser.
+Glass House agents have a minimum commission of $6,500.

 At Glass House, agents have no commission split with a broker, no office fees, and no franchise fees that “traditional” agents usually have to pay.
 The benefits of being a broker plus our innovative use of technology allows for large savings that are passed on to clients.